European Earwig

 Chemical

-Insecticides should be applied in the late evening just before earwigs come out to feed.
-Target sites where earwigs congregate (sites where females brood their young), and on plants when injury appears.
+Apply insecticides in the late evening just before earwigs come out to feed.
+Target sites on plants where injury appears and where earwigs congregate (sites where females brood their young).

 Biological